Bus service is available through Waukesha Metro transit.

 Appropriate attire by all youth participants is expected, demonstrating your respect for the process and the presiding Judge

-All court sessions are held at Branch 1 of the Waukesha County Juvenile Center, 521 Riverview Avenue, Waukesha, WI 53188
+When in-person Teen Court resumes, all court sessions are held at Branch 1 of the Waukesha County Juvenile Center, 521 Riverview Ave, Waukesha